Nitesh-chandela/Prep/java-backend-job-prep.md

 ### ✅ Concepts
 - REST Principles
+- HTTP Methods: GET, POST, PUT, DELETE
-- HTTP Methods & Status Codes
+- Status Codes
-- Validation with `@Valid`
-- Exception Handling
+- Exception Handling: `@ControllerAdvice`, `@ExceptionHandler`
-- Postman Tests
+- Validation: `@Valid`, `@NotNull`

+### 📌 Interview Questions
+- What is the difference between PUT and PATCH?
+- What are idempotent methods in REST?
+- How do you handle exceptions in Spring Boot REST APIs?
+- How do you test APIs with Postman?
+- What are the standard HTTP status codes and their meanings?

 ---

 ## 🔹 Section 5: Build Tools, Docker, Git

-### ✅ Maven
+### ✅ Maven & Gradle
-- pom.xml, lifecycle
+- Dependency Management
-- Multi-module setup
+- Build Lifecycle

 ### ✅ Git
-- Branching, Merging, PR
+- Commit, Branch, Merge
-- .gitignore
+- Pull Requests, .gitignore

 ### ✅ Docker
 - Dockerfile
-- Compose
+- Docker Compose

-- Common Commands
+### 📌 Interview Questions
+- What are the phases of Maven build lifecycle?
+- How do you create and merge a feature branch in Git?
+- What is a Dockerfile?
+How do you dockerize a Spring Boot app?
+- What is the difference between Docker and Docker Compose?
+- How do you handle version control for a team project?

 ---